+Fund Date

-Fund Date The initial awards from this Fund will be made no s status.
-Earlier awards may be made at the discretion below.
-Educational grants, awards and/or scholarships are t to be made from this Fund in the following ways for the following uses: For reference only, note that many such awards are Applications for grants to educational programs by February 15 (www.dsp.org).
-Applications are due to the Central Office by Jur All submitted, completed applications are forwar for review and evaluation.
-Selection Committee recommends recipient(s) to Grant and scholarship recipients are notified by senrollment or other relevant criteria. ne 1 (or as timely related to responded to a Selection Committee, and the Board of Trustees for approximately the Board of Tru ective programs). as appointed by the Board of Trustees, oval.
-Donor Signature Executive Vice Presid lent Leadership Foundation Signature Donor (Print or Type) Executive Vice Presid
+The initial awards from this Fund will be made no sooner than 12 months following the date the Fund reaches endowment status.
+Earlier awards may be made at the discretion of the Trustees if circumstances so warrant; or as outlined by Donor below.

+Educational grants, awards and/or scholarships are to be made from this Fund in the following ways for the following uses:

+For reference only, note that many such awards are determined as follows:

+- Applications for grants to educational programs and/or scholarships are available on the national Delta Sigma Pi website by February 15 (www.dsp.org). - Applications are due to the Central Office by June 1 (or as timely related to respective programs). - All submitted, completed applications are forwarded to a Selection Committee, as appointed by the Board of Trustees, for review and evaluation. - Selection Committee recommends recipient(s) to the Board of Trustees for approval. - Grant and scholarship recipients are notified by September 30 and receive funds upon proper verification of attendance, enrollment or other relevant criteria.

+Donor Signature

+Executive Vice President Leadership Foundation Signature

+Donor (Print or Type)

+Executive Vice President (Print or Type)